armory/docs/content/en/docs/installation/_index.md

   - /install-guide/gettings_started/
 ---

-Most installations of Spinnaker are on Kubernetes.
 Below is a summary of the different installation methods:

 | Method  | Environment | Description  | Pros |
 |---|---|--|--|